vdalessa/caafoam/README.md

 # caafoam
 Density based OpenFOAM solvers for Computational Aerocoustics.

-The solver were developed and tested using OpenFOAM v2.3.x
+The solvers were developed and tested using OpenFOAM v2.3.x

 Reference:
 V. D'Alessandro, M. Falone, R. Ricci.
 Direct computation of aeroacoustic fields